telerik/maui-docs/controls/collectionview/commands.md

 # .NET MAUI CollectionView Commands

-The .NET MAUI CollectionView provides various commands
+The .NET MAUI CollectionView provides various commands that are listed in the following table.

 | Commands | Definition |
 | -------- | ---------- |